emissary-ingress/emissary/reference/filter-reference.md

  - `insteadOfRedirect`: An action to perform instead of redirecting the User-Agent to the identity provider.
-By default, if the User-Agent does not have an currently-authenticated session, then Ambassador will redirect the User-Agent to the identity provider.
+By default, if the User-Agent does not have an currently-authenticated session, then Ambassador Edge Stack will redirect the User-Agent to the identity provider.
    Setting `insteadOfRedirect` causes it to instead serve an authorization-denied error page; by default HTTP 403 ("Forbidden"), but this can be configured by the `httpStatusCode` sub-argument.